 A career as a psychiatric technician offers a myriad of opportunities for advancement.
 Psychiatric technicians who have many years of experience may advance to supervisory positions.
 Additionally, those who have demonstrated superior knowledge, skills, and passion about psychiatry have the potential to move beyond administering therapeutic care to other related positions, such as nursing or psychiatric therapy.
 In most cases, additional academic training is required.

 The median psychiatric technician salary was $32,870 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 Psychiatric technicians earn the most in California, where the average annual pay is approximately $64,500.
 Additionally, the BLS reports that the top three states with the highest employment rates for psychiatric technicians are California, Florida, and Texas.

 Employment Outlook for Psychiatric Technicians

 Overall employment of psychiatric technicians and aides is projected to grow by 6 percent from 2016 to 2026, according to the BLS.
 Demand for this occupation will likely be bolstered by America’s aging population.
 Seniors typically experience elevated rates of mental illnesses, and the healthcare sector will need greater numbers of qualified medical professionals to administer care as patient needs continue to grow.

 Learn More About Your Career Options

 The path to becoming a psychiatric technician can lead to a rewarding career with opportunities to help people lead healthier lives.
-Maryville University’s online bachelor’s degree in psychology provides students with foundational knowledge that can prepare them to apply analytical and critical thinking skills in clinical environments.
+Maryville University’s Bachelor of Arts in Psychology online provides students with foundational knowledge that can prepare them to apply analytical and critical thinking skills in clinical environments.
 Visit the program website to learn more today.